-20.4 Reversal of an Impairment Loss
+20.3 Reversal of an Impairment Loss

 - The same procedures as for the identification of impaired assets are followed as to whether there is an indication that impairment may have decreased.
-If so, the recoverable amount must be added to the carrying value of the asset - The life cycle must be adjusted - The increased carrying amount due to reversal should not be more than what the depreciated historical cost would have been if the impairment had not been recognised - Reversal of an impairment loss is recognised as income in the income statement - Depreciation must be adjusted for the remaining life cycle.
+If so, the recoverable amount must be added to the carrying value of the asset - Asset condition grade change by skipping one stage from one year to another and the new condition is either fair, good or very good then this will be considered as an impairment reversal indicator.

+- The life cycle must be adjusted - The increased carrying amount due to reversal should not be more than what the depreciated historical cost would have been if the impairment had not been recognised - Reversal of an impairment loss is recognised as income in the income statement - Depreciation must be adjusted for the remaining life cycle.